samuela/rustybox/README.md

 cargo build --all-features
 ```

 Chances are you don't actually need or want _everything_ in rustybox, especially for a release.
-If you'd like to build rustybox with only a specific set of utilities (no defaults included),
+If you'd like to build rustybox with only a specific set of utilities:

 ```
 cargo build --release --features "cat ls which"